Module scenariogeneration.xodr.links

 return self

-Adds a new link to the JunctionGroup
+Add a new junction to the JunctionGroup.

 Parameters

-def get_attributes(self)
+def get_attributes(self) ‑> dict

 Expand source code